Contact

 About Me

-My long-term project Kütmaan (started in 2010) tells the stories of LGBTI asylum seekers, refugees, and IDPs in and from the Middle East, forced to flee their countries and lives for reasons connected with their sexuality and/or gender identity.
+My first long-term project Kütmaan (started in 2010) tells the stories of LGBTI asylum seekers, refugees, and IDPs in and from the Middle East, forced to flee their countries and lives for reasons connected with their sexuality and/or gender identity.
 This work led to my latest ongoing body of personal work called Gayropa - a visual documentation on queer migration to Europe.

 Based in Istanbul, Turkey since early 2012, but traveling often.
-Began my career freelancing across South/Central Asia 2005-2010.
+Began my career freelancing across South & Central Asia 2005-2010.

-PRINT SALE - https://prints.format.com/shop/u/bradleysecker/professional-prints
+PRINT SALE -

-Holder of a full (clean!) driving licence.
+Holder of a full (& clean!) car and motorbike driving licence.

 Founder of Gayropa - a visual documentation on queer migration to Europe.